iann0036/tf-cfn-provider/docs/providers/azurerm/ApiManagement.md

 ## Properties

+`Name` - (Required) The name of the API Management Service.
+Changing this forces a new resource to be created.

+`Location` - (Required) The Azure location where the API Management Service exists.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the Resource Group in which the API Management Service should be exist.
 Changing this forces a new resource to be created.

 `PublisherName` - (Required) The name of publisher/company.